-Staff had access to a telephone interpreter service and spoke a range of different languages, which supported some patients to access the service.
-They were also able to provide large print, written information for people who were hard of hearing or visually impaired.
-The practice was wheelchair accessible with access to the treatment rooms on the ground floor and a disabled toilet.
+Staff spoke a range of different languages, which supported some patients to access the service.
+The practice did not have access to a telephone interpreter service, but staff told us they would arrange for such a service if the need arose.
+The practice was also able to provide large print, written information for people who were hard of hearing or visually impaired.
+The practice was wheelchair accessible with access to some of the treatment rooms on the ground floor, although the toilet was not fully accessible.